 On WordPress Sites on your VPS

 1.)
 WAF: installation of a web application firewall.
 Either install a firewall on the individual sites on your VPS (or use an external application such as Sucuri Cloudproxy Firewall).
-I use and recommend the Ninja Firewall* for WordPress because it sits in front of WordPress and most of its preventive activities don’t generate many database requests.
+I use and recommend Block Bad Queries because it sits in front of WordPress and most of its preventive activities don’t generate many database requests.
 This makes it VERY fast, and it significantly reduces server load compared to Wordfence and other security plugins.
+Using it in conjunction with Block Hole Bad Bots makes sense, as some bots can also wreak havoc on a site.

 I’d set the Login Protection to “Always On”… Because most WP business sites will only have 1 Admin and a couple of Editor / Contributor users, it is not going to be much of an inconvenience to legitimate users.
 That way, Brute Force login attacks across multiple individual websites have zero cumulative impact on server loads…